evolution-gaming/kafka-flow/README.md

 ```

 ## Release process
+The release process makes use of https://github.com/evolution-gaming/scala-github-actions that runs
+tests and ensures proper publishing with the required credentials via GitHub Actions.
+The flow is defined in `.github/workflows/release.yml`.
+A typical release process is as follows:
 1. Update version in `version.sbt` to the target one.
 Example: current version is `4.0.0` and you
 want to publish `4.1.0`.
 Update `version.sbt` to `4.1.0`.
 2. Push changes to the repository.
 Do not make a new tag manually.